Moustafa-Elgammal/free-busy-with-laravel/README.md

 ### Problem description:

-The mega corporation Buffel & Båg AB has a custom built system for handling meetings which has been around since the beginning of time and which is now deemed too hard to use.
+The mega corporation has a custom built system for handling meetings which has been around since the beginning of time and which is now deemed too hard to use.
 Since management doesn’t really know how important the system is they have invested far too little resources in the upgrade project and have decided to hire a single poor contractor (guess who) to solve the most important problems in almost no time.